akshgarg10/Diabetic-retinopathy-detection/README.md

 # Diabetic-retinopathy-detection
-This is a model that helps us in early detection of diabetic retinopathy Here is a general overview of this project : -
+This is a model that helps us in early detection of diabetic retinopathy<br>
+Here is a general overview of this project : -
 1) Data Collection
 2) Pre-Preocessing